bwallace7430/chess/notes.md

 Overload your constructor with a constructor that takes an object and assigns each property to the values held by that object.
 Shallow copy = the data for both objects is shared even though there is a different shell, as it were.
 Deep copy.
 Look into it, deep copies are IMPORTANT.
+## Week 3
+### JDK Collections
+There's lots of inheritance and classes with these.
+Important: List, Set, Queue, Map, Iterator
+#### Aggregation
+You are made up of different organs.
+A class is made up of member variables.
+This is an alternative to extension/inheritance.
+#### MultiSelect
+A keyboard shortcut that creates multiple cursors.
+Something with Alt?
+Look it up.
+#### Comparables
+Returns -1, 0, or 1 depending on which item is greater.
+### Exceptions
+When an exception is thrown, the program skips the entire call stack up to whatever function catches the exception.
+All the intermittent code is skipped, and the code continues from where it is caught.
+This is for when bad things happen.
+Exceptionally bad things.
+If an exception could be thrown by a function, you have to say that in your function.
+In try{} finally{}, finally block will always run, even if there's an exception thrown and not caught.
+Try with resources will take care of the resources that you would otherwise need a finally block.